On Google Prefer Edufever

 FeatureGrigol Robakidze University (GRUNI)Tbilisi State Medical University (TSMU)

-ReputationEmerging star among Indian students for affordability + FMGE coachingOldest and most reputed medical university in Georgia (est. 1918)
+ReputationEmerging choice among Indian students for affordability and FMGE coachingOldest and most reputed medical university in Georgia (est. 1918)

-Clinical TrainingEarly hospital exposure from 3rd year; affiliated with local multi-specialty hospitalsExtensive hospital network with clinical exposure from 3rd year in large government hospitals
+Clinical TrainingEarly hospital exposure from 3rd year; affiliated with local multi-specialty hospitalsExtensive hospital network; clinical exposure from 3rd year in large government hospitals

 Faculty QualityCombination of Indian and Georgian FMGE-focused faculty; good teacher-student ratioExperienced Georgian faculty, some international lecturers; larger student base